brysonbw/nuxt-portfolio-website/posts/dev-discord-servers.md

 Along with Solana, Anchor is fairly new too.
 Also, been having fun learning anchor and writing Solana smart contracts.

-The Discord is super active and even the creator of Anchor, Armani Ferrante
+The Discord is super active and even the creator of Anchor, Armani Ferrante.